heimin22/Pasada/assets/md/privacy_policy.md

 **Last Updated:** April 22, 2025

 Welcome to Pasada.
-This Privacy Policy explains how we (“Pasada,” “we,” “us,” or “our”) collect, use, disclose, and safeguard your personal information when you use our mobile application (the “App”).
+This Privacy Policy explains how we collect, use, disclose, and safeguard your personal information when you use our mobile application (the “App”).
 By using the App, you consent to the practices described herein.

----

 ## 1. Information We Collect